Why Longer Prompts Give Worse Results: 5 Fixes (LLM Length Paradox)

 1. Put the core requirement at the very end

 LLMs attend most to endings.
-Even with a long prompt, putting your single most important rule last maximizes hit rate:
+Even in a long prompt, putting your single most important rule on the last line maximizes hit rate:

 [long block of style / background / examples / constraints]